(Registration Closed) Contact Mike for More Information.

 Teaching/Learning Methods:

 Teaching-learning methods in this course may include, but are not limited to: assigned readings, group discussion, critical thinking exercises, labs, and class activities.
-A majority of class activities will take place online.
-Students will be assigned weekly “blocks” to complete on the Jones and Bartlett Learning Navigate platform.
 Mandatory live instructor sessions will occur weekly.
 Zoom will be used for all live online sessions.
 These meetings will be recorded as a make-up option for those unable to “attend” live online sessions.
 This option will be permitted on a limited basis at the discretion of the course coordinator.
 Evaluation procedures include quizzes, written examinations, and assignments.

 Course Objectives: